First Battle of the Masurian Lakes: Battle

 On September 10, the headquarters of the 22nd Army Corps moved to Augustow.
 Four brigades of the corps, united in the detachments of Stelnitsky and Lieutenant General Vladimir von Notbek, retreated to Kallinowen and Lake Skomenten.
-The German regiments of the 1st Army Corps at that time launched an offensive against the flank of the Russian 2nd Army Corps.
+The German regiments of the I Corps at that time launched an offensive against the flank of the Russian 2nd Army Corps.
 The 44th Infantry Regiment of the 2nd Infantry Division occupied Gross Pillaken and Gross Jakunoven, capturing 657 Russian prisoners (including 7 officers) and 8 guns.

-The 3rd reserve division entered Lyck.
-The combined cavalry corps of Lieutenant General Hermann Bernhard Brecht (1st and 8th cavalry divisions) moved into the gap between the flanks of the 1st and 10th Russian armies.
+The German 3rd Reserve Division entered Lyck.
+The combined cavalry corps of Lieutenant General Hermann Bernhard Brecht (1st and 8th Cavalry Divisions) moved into the gap between the flanks of the Russian 1st and 10th Armies.
 By evening, the German cavalry reached Kovalen, intercepting the retreat routes of the 1st Army.
-The German 1st and 17th army corps were involved in the battle for Goldap, and the 3rd reserve division and the 1st cavalry brigade defended Lyck against the troops of the Russian 10th army.
+The German I and XVII Corps were involved in the battle for Goldap, and the 3rd Reserve Division and the 1st Cavalry Brigade defended Lyck against the troops of the Russian 10th Army.
 The Russian 20th Army Corps, reinforced by the 54th, 57th and 72nd Infantry Divisions, suffered huge losses (over 16,000 men, not counting the completely destroyed 72nd Division), but did not allow the Germans to enter the Russian rear.

-The divisions of the 3rd and 4th army corps defended steadfastly at the turn of the Omet and Angerapp rivers.
-Their resistance did not allow the collapse of the right flank of the 1st Russian army and created an opportunity for the transfer of two divisions of the 20th army corps, and then the cavalry corps of Khan Nakhichevan to the breakthrough site of Brecht's German cavalry.
+The divisions of the Russian 3rd and 4th Army Corps defended steadfastly at the turn of the Omet and Angerapp rivers.
+Their resistance did not allow the collapse of the right flank of the 1st Army and created an opportunity for the transfer of two divisions of the 20th Army Corps, and then the cavalry corps of Khan Nakhichevan to the breakthrough site of Brecht's German cavalry.
 Only on the night of September 12 did the Russian 40th Infantry Division retreat across the Angerapp River and destroy the bridges behind them.
 Her losses exceeded 1,600 men.
-Until the evening of September 11, the Guards and the 1st Reserve and the 11th Army Corps and 20th Army Corps of the Germans could not move forward against these forces.
+Until the evening of September 11, the Guards and the 1st Reserve and the XI Corps and XX Corps of the Germans could not move forward against these forces.